-- 601.3c If an effect allows a player to cast a spell as though it had flash only if an alternative or additional cost is paid, that player may begin to cast that spell as though it had flash. - 601.3d If a spell would have flash only if certain conditions are met, its controller may begin to cast that spell as though it had flash if those conditions are met. - 601.4.
+- 601.4.
+If a player is no longer allowed to cast a spell after completing its proposal (see rules 601.2a-d), the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 722, "Handling Illegal Actions").
+It doesn't matter if a rule or effect would make the casting of the spell illegal while determining and paying that spell's costs (see rules 601.2f-h) or any time after the spell has been cast. - 601.5.
 Some spells specify that one of their controller's opponents does something the controller would normally do while it's being cast, such as choose a mode or choose targets.
-In these cases, the opponent does so when the spell's controller normally would do so. - 601.4a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.4b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
-This is an exception to rule 101.4. - 601.5.
-Casting a spell that alters costs won't affect spells and abilities that are already on the stack.

-602. Activating Activated Abilities
+In these cases, the opponent does so when the spell's controller normally would do so. - 601.5a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.5b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
+This is an exception to rule 101.4. - 601.6.
+Casting a spell that alters costs won't affect spells and abilities that are already on the stack. - 602.
+Activating Activated Abilities - 602.1.

-- 602.1.
 Activated abilities have a cost and an effect.
 They are written as "[Cost]: [Effect.]
 [Activation instructions (if any).]" - 602.1a The activation cost is everything before the colon (:).
 An ability's activation cost must be paid by the player who is activating it.